Open-Systems-Pharmacology/developer-docs/OSPSuite Architecture.md

 ### MoBi project

-Here we have the entry point of the MoBi application and some other tihngs, like pkml Templates and Chart Layouts.
+Here we have the entry point of the MoBi application and some other things, like pkml Templates and Chart Layouts.

 ### MoBi.Assets